moneydance/Chess_AI/Game_Theory_Project_README.txt

 The second file to run is the chess_project file and this is just a normal chess AI that is coded in a traditional way.
 This works rather well and is very hard to beat I still havent!

+to insert a move use uci notation such as "a2a3"